mynl/aggregate/doc/2_User_Guides.rst

 #. :doc:`2_user_guides/2_x_problems` (practice):  ``aggregate`` solutions to a wide selection of problems and examples from books (Loss Models, Loss Data Analytics), actaruial exam study notes, and academic papers.

-Guides marked *practice* are problem and application based; they give possible driving destinations. *Reference* guides are access-based; they describe how to unlock the car, start the engine, and engage a gear.
+Guides marked **practice** are problem and application based and give possible driving destinations; those marked **reference** are access-based and describe how to unlock the car, start the engine, and engage a gear.

+Guides marked **placeholder** are work in progress, often just a sketch of planned content.

+.. to complete: IR, samples,

+.. placeholders are: reserving, capital, strategy

 .. toctree::
     :maxdepth: 1